The Power of Data Reduction for Matching: Kernelization for Matching on General Graphs

-\begin{lemma} Let~$M_{G-X}$ be a maximum matching in the forest~$G-X$.
-Let~$P_{uv}$ be an augmenting path for~$M_{G-X}$ in~$G$ from~$u$ to~$v$.
-Let~$P_{wx}$, $P_{wy}$, and~$P_{wz}$ be three internally vertex-disjoint augmenting paths from~$w$ to~$x$, $y$, and~$z$, respectively, such that~$P_{uv}$ intersects all of them.
-Then, there exist two vertex-disjoint augmenting paths with endpoints~$u$, $v$, $w$, and one of the three vertices~$x$, $y$, and~$z$. \end{lemma} \begin{proof} Label the vertices in~$P_{uv}$ alternating as \emph{odd} or \emph{even} with respect to~$P_{uv}$ so that no two consecutive vertices have the same label, $u$ is \emph{odd}, and~$v$ is \emph{even}.
-Analogously, label the vertices in~$P_{wx}$, $P_{wy}$, and $P_{wz}$ as odd and even with respect to~$P_{wx}$, $P_{wy}$, and $P_{wz}$ respectively so that~$w$ is always odd.
+\begin{proof} Label the vertices in~$P_{uv}$ alternating as \emph{odd} or \emph{even} with respect to~$P_{uv}$ so that no two consecutive vertices have the same label, $u$ is \emph{odd}, and~$v$ is \emph{even}.
+Analogously, label the vertices in~$P_{wx}$, $P_{wy}$, and $P_{wz}$ as odd and even with respect to~$P_{wx}$, $P_{wy}$, and $P_{wz}$, respectively, so that~$w$ is always odd.
 Since all these paths are augmenting, it follows that each edge from an even vertex to its succeeding odd vertex is in the matching~$M_{G-X}$ and each edge from an odd vertex to its succeeding even vertex is not in the matching.
 Observe that~$P_{uv}$ intersects each of the other paths at least at two consecutive vertices, since every second edge must be an edge in~$M_{G-X}$.
 Since~$G-X$ is a forest and all vertices in~$X$ are free with respect to~$M_{G-X}$, it follows that the intersection of two augmenting paths is connected and thus a path.
 Since~$P_{uv}$ intersects the three augmenting paths from~$w$, it follows that at least two of these paths, say~$P_{wx}$ and~$P_{wy}$, have a ``fitting parity'', that is, in the intersections of~$P_{uv}$ with~$P_{wx}$ and with~$P_{wy}$ the even vertices with respect to~$P_{uv}$ are either even or odd with respect to \emph{both}~$P_{wx}$ and~$P_{wy}$.